JMousqueton/VeeamLogAnonymizer/.github/README.md

 ## 🙏🏻 Acknowledgements

-For the original idea, the support and the ideas of improvement : md
+For the original idea, the support and the ideas of improvement :

 * Bertrand (Veeam Legend)
 * Eric (Veeam Vanguard)